Course Syllabus

 Grading Breakdown

-Bonus Points (Optional) | Up to 3% | 3% |
+| Bonus Opportunities | Up to 3% | Research seminars, course improvement suggestions, and other activities |